 Don’t get in a flap over cat flap training

 Cats are naturally curious animals, and many will learn to use a cat flap immediately and without any difficulty.
 But cats can also be very cautious when it comes to changes in their environment, and some need a little encouragement before they become comfortable using their cat flap.
-Learn how to help your cat overcome her natural caution and enjoy the benefits that a cat flap can bring.
+Learn how to help your cat overcome their natural caution and enjoy the benefits that a cat flap can bring.

 The big outdoors